The TOP 10 basic pole dance moves for beginners. These moves can be central to learning how to pole dance :

 In todays guide, our resident pole dance instructor takes you through her favorite moves and how to perform them well.

-So, let’s take a closer look at the basic beginner pole moves and exercises.
+So, let’s take a closer look at the basic pole dance moves for beginners.
+Good luck!

 Beginner pole spins

 We’ve chosen a few easy, simple spins that look beautiful and spectacular.
 Most likely, you will be taught to perform them in the dance school at the first lesson of pole dance.
 You can also learn these in online pole classes if you have your own pole at home.

 A classic to start with.
 Here’s how to do the chair spin in 5 easy steps:

 - Stand by the pole with your feet on the floor

 - Place your inside hand (the one closest to the pole) high on the pole, and your outside arm at chest height.

 - Swing your outside leg back and then to create momentum while your other knee is lifted and raises to meet the other leg

 - Use your outside hand to push your body away from the pole (otherwise, you’ll bump your hips on the pole) resulting in bruises.
 So, focus on maintaining a safe distance from the pole with your outside hand.